THE SERIES

 My Borders

-This series of writings is about our boundaries.
+This series of artworks is about our boundaries.
 What do we allow ourselves to do?
 What do we allow others to do to us?
 What are our personal boundaries?

 In particular I want to talk here about the retrospective of women's boundaries.
 In our still very patriarchal world, being a woman is harder and more dangerous.
 Yes the status of women has gotten better, but we can't talk about equality.
 The statistics of women in leadership positions and women suffering from violence contradict this.
 We still accept the roles we are allowed to play.
 If a woman finds herself more muscular and her identity doesn't match the imposed norm, then that behavior is considered deviant and unacceptable.